lovego/goa/Readme.md

 ## default middlewares
 - logging with error alarm support
-- processing list of requests in processing
+- list of requests in processing
 - CORS check

 ## attentions
 - static route is always matched before regexp route.
+- routes will not be looked back if no match is found for better performance.
 - call `c.Next()` in middleware to pass control to the next midlleware or route, if you don't call `c.Next()` no remaining midlleware or route will be executed.
 - generally don't use midlleware after routes,